JoyyTj/Miniprogram_Lost-Found/README.md

 We developed the Wechat miniprogram for lost and found on campus.
 Codes for all pages are in this repo.
-Below are some of the pages.
+Below provides a glimpse of how some of the pages look like.
 <img width="150" height="280" src="https://github.com/JoyyTj/Miniprogram_Lost-Found/blob/main/Img/page_detail.jpg"/>
 <img width="150" height="280" src="https://github.com/JoyyTj/Miniprogram_Lost-Found/blob/main/Img/page_fabu.jpg"/>
 <img width="150" height="280" src="https://github.com/JoyyTj/Miniprogram_Lost-Found/blob/main/Img/page_shouye.jpg"/>